arwtsh/AdditionalInspectorAttributes/Documentation~/Documentation.md

 ## Description of Assets

-This package adds 3 types of attributes which dynamically hide a serialized property from the inspector (similiar to [HideInInspector](https://docs.unity3d.com/ScriptReference/HideInInspector.html)) based on another value.
+This package adds new attributes which modify how serialized properties behave in the inspector (such as [HideInInspector](https://docs.unity3d.com/ScriptReference/HideInInspector.html)).
 These types are:
+- **Read Only** - Makes this property not editable in the inspector, but will still display its value.
-- Boolean
+- **Conditional HideInInspector**
+  - **Boolean** - Either hides or shows the property based on a boolean property, field, or method's return value.
     - ShowInInspectorIfTrue
     - ShowInInspectorIfFalse
     - HideInInspectorIfTrue
     - HideInInspectorIfFalse
-- Null check
+  - **Null check** - Either hides or shows the property if a property, field, or method's return value is null.
     - ShowInInspectorIfNull
     - ShowInInspectorIfNotNull
     - HideInInspectorIfNull
     - HideInInspectorIfNotNull
-- Equality
+  - **Equality** - Either hides or shows the property if a property, field, or method's return value is equal to a predefined value.
     - ShowInInspectorIfEqual
     - ShowInInspectorIfNotEqual
     - HideInInspectorIfEqual
     - HideInInspectorIfNotEqual
+  - **Editor Mode** - Either hides or shows the property if the editor is in play mode.
+    - ShowInInspectorWhilePlaying
+    - ShowInInspectorWhileEditing
+    - HideInInspectorWhilePlaying
+    - HideInInspectorWhileEditing
+- **Conditional ReadOnly**
+  - **Boolean** - Property is readonly based on a boolean property, field, or method's return value.
+    - EnableInInspectorIfTrue
+    - EnableInInspectorIfFalse
+    - DisableInInspectorIfTrue
+    - DisableInInspectorIfFalse
+  - **Null check** - Property is readonly if a property, field, or method's return value is null.
+    - EnableInInspectorIfNull
+    - EnableInInspectorIfNotNull
+    - DisableInInspectorIfNull
+    - DisableInInspectorIfNotNull
+  - **Equality** - Property is readonly if a property, field, or method's return value is equal to a predefined value.
+    - EnableInInspectorIfEqual
+    - EnableInInspectorIfNotEqual
+    - DisableInInspectorIfEqual
+    - DisableInInspectorIfNotEqual
+  - **Editor Mode** - Property is readonly if the editor is in play mode.
+    - EnableInInspectorWhilePlaying
+    - EnableInInspectorWhileEditing
+    - DisableInInspectorWhilePlaying
+    - DisableInInspectorWhileEditing

-Because of the limitations of C#, the name of the variable or method must be used as the parameter.
+Because of the limitations of C#, names of variables must be used to reference non-constants in attributes.
 I'm sorry.
+There is this helpful expression called [nameof()](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/nameof) which will make the syntax less painful.